When You Desire A New Church Community

 DO A HEART CHECK

 You shouldn't go into this process with the desire to knit-pick churches to death.
 See #2 above.
 You also want to be careful not to go through this church search arrogantly or in anger.
 The devil will latch onto those attitudes in a heartbeat manipulating your thoughts and feelings.
-You need wisdom about this that can only come from
+You need wisdom about this that can only come from above.

 new church home.png